 A great way to incorporate more black into a bathroom and to make these tiles more contemporary is to pick up the black in the wall colour.
 Paint is a great way to achieve this and the beauty of this of course is that if you get fed up with it, you can easily paint over the top (well, with a few coats anyway!).

 Black bathrooms – use black to define the edges

-This bathroom really is a glitzy space with the gold tapware and marble but again, if you tire of this look, then you can repaint the joinery in a white finish to completely change the mood and feel of the space.
+This bathroom really is a glitzy space with the gold tapware and marble.
+However, if you tire of this look, then you can repaint the joinery in a white finish to completely change the mood and feel of the space.

 I love this image below as it demonstrates how you can introduce just a touch of black into your bathroom to completely change the look.
 This is one of my personal favourites, in style and colour as it is a fabulous lesson in the less is more concept.